nnthanh01061999/svg-2-tsx/README.md

 1. Copy an SVG to your clipboard
 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac)
 3. Run the "SVG to React Component" command
-4. Select the icon type (outline, fill, color, 3d)
+4. Select the icon type (Outline, Fill, Color, 3D)
 5. Enter a name for the icon component (in PascalCase)
 6. The extension will:
-   - Replace the configured color (default: #2B2B2B) with `currentColor`
+   - Replace the configured color with `currentColor` for specified icon types
    - Create a new file in the configured directory based on icon type
    - Save the React component with proper formatting
+   - Auto import new component to index file if `autoExportModule` is true
    - Open the newly created file

 ## Configuration